 Push button to secure lace up

-Recent studies recommend that lacing a running shoe both higher and tighter results in a more efficient use of any particular running shoe.
+Recent studies recommend that lacing a running shoe higher and tighter results in a more efficient use of your running shoe.
 Use our list of the Best Running Shoe Laces to help you choose the lacing system that is right for you.

 The Criteria We Used For Our Evaluation of the Best Running Shoelaces